KristenJZ/comm2100/content/notes/2023-09-26-notes-6th-week.md

 The rules could be influenced by:

 - culture
 - gender: e.g., women were supposed to share more information than men.
+Also, both genders tend to share more information with women.
 - motivation
 - context: context is more influential.
 Because when you talk to someone, that determines whether or not to talk about privacy.
 - risk/benefit ratio